damianhakert/damianhakert.github.io/source/handbook/values/index.html.md

 1. **ConvDev** we work according to the principles of [conversational development](http://conversationaldevelopment.com/).
 1. **Short verbal answers** Give short answers to verbal questions so the other party has to opportunity to ask more or move on.
 1. **Short broadcasts short** And keep 1 to many written communication short, as mentioned in [this HBR study](https://hbr.org/2016/09/bad-writing-is-destroying-your-companys-productivity): "A majority say that what they read is frequently ineffective because it’s too long, poorly organized, unclear, filled with jargon, and imprecise.".
+1. **Managers of one** we want team members to be [a manager of one](https://signalvnoise.com/posts/1430-hire-managers-of-one) who doesn't need daily check-ins to achieve their goals.

 ## Collaboration